TITLE 50: INSURANCE

 b) The heading of the letter of credit may include a boxed section that contains the name of the applicant and other appropriate notations to provide a reference for the letter of credit.
 The boxed section shall be clearly marked to indicate that the information is for internal identification purposes only.

-c) The letter of credit shall contain a statement to the effect that the obligation of the qualified United States financial institution under the letter of credit is in no way contingent upon reimbursement of the letter of credit.
+c) The letter of credit shall contain a statement to the effect that the obligation of the qualified U.S. financial institution under the letter of credit is in no way contingent upon reimbursement of the letter of credit.

-g) The letter of credit shall be issued or confirmed by a qualified United States financial institution authorized to issue letters of credit, pursuant to Section 173.1(3)(A) of the Code.
+g) The letter of credit shall be issued or confirmed by a qualified U.S. financial institution authorized to issue letters of credit, pursuant to Section 173.1(3)(A) of the Code.

-h) If the letter of credit is issued by a nonqualified financial institution and is confirmed by a qualified United States financial institution as described in subsection (g), then the following additional requirements shall be met:
+h) If the letter of credit is issued by a nonqualified financial institution and is confirmed by a qualified U.S. financial institution as described in subsection (a), then the following additional requirements shall be met:

-1) The issuing financial institution shall formally designate the confirming qualified United States financial institution as its agent for the receipt and payment of the drafts; and
+1) The issuing financial institution shall formally designate the confirming qualified U.S. financial institution as its agent for the receipt and payment of the drafts; and

 1) The reinsurance agreement in conjunction with which the letter of credit is obtained must contain provisions that: